Welcoming the stranger

-Inspired by the Year of Mercy, Catholics in England and Wales wrote messages of hope and welcome for refugees in their parishes and communities.
-So far, we have received an amazing number of messages – over 30,000!
-CAFOD is now looking for organisations, Justice and Peace projects and parishes to who can help us display or distribute these messages to refugees.
+Inspired by theses crosses and by the Year of Mercy, Catholics across the country wrote messages of hope and welcome for refugees.
+So far, CAFOD have received over 30,000 messages.
+We are now looking for places to display these messages and ways of distributing them to refugees.
+Can you help?

-We want to share these welcoming messages with as many people as possible in 2017, to show our continued solidarity with those affected by the refugee crisis and to welcome with the stranger within our gates, for:
+We want to share these messages with as many people as possible in 2017, to show our continued solidarity with those affected by the refugee crisis and to welcome with the stranger within our gates, for:

 “The stranger who resides with you shall be to you as the native among you, and you shall love him as yourself”.